fvanevski/knowledge_agent/README.md

   - **Content Processor**: Uses a hybrid strategy to extract clean, reader-mode content.
 It first tries the fast and accurate `trafilatura` library, and if that fails to return quality content, it falls back to a full browser rendering with `Playwright` to handle complex, JavaScript-heavy sites.
   - **Refiner**: If the initial search plan is unsuccessful, the refiner adjusts the strategy to find the missing information.
   - **Summarizer**: Generates a concise summary from the clean markdown content.
 Before summarizing, the content is passed through a filter that truncates it to a safe token limit (16k) to ensure efficiency and prevent context window errors.
-- **Curator**: Takes the URLs from the Researcher and decides which ones to ingest into the knowledge base.
+- **Curator**: Takes the URLs from the Researcher and decides which ones are relevant, then carries out ingestion of approved content into the knowledge base.
 - **Auditor**: Scans the knowledge graph for data quality issues like duplicate entities, inconsistent naming, and messy relationships.
 - **Fixer**: Corrects the data quality issues identified by the Auditor, with a human approval step for destructive operations.
 - **Advisor**: Analyzes recurring error patterns and suggests improvements to the LightRAG system's configuration to prevent future issues.